imhrsit/imhrsit/README.md

 ### Glad to see you here!
 An undergrad student at USICT.
-I have been learning Flutter and Firebase to follow my passion for app development and currently exploring data structures and algorithms and web development to expand my knowledge.
+I have been learning Flutter and Firebase to follow my passion for app development and currently exploring data structures and algorithms and web3 to expand my knowledge.
 <br/>

-- I’m currently working on a chat app - Flutter
+- I’m currently learning Data Structures and Algorithms!

 - Fun fact: I keep night shift swithed on at all times!